chrisarcand/chrisarcand.github.io/_posts/2014-08-13-programming-easter-eggs.md

   ```

   I'm not sure if this is all that strange considering the Monkey is a well documented, actual
   command line tool to stress test your UI.
-But that's part of the mucher larger joke.
+But that's part of the much larger joke.

 # Honorable Mentions